stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 JNA used the rather cumbersome `ByReference` interface which generally required _every_ structure to have _two_ implementations.
 Additionally _every_ array is essentially a by-reference parameter as far as JNA is concerned, whereas we would prefer to separate the normal and by-reference cases.

-A generic wrapper type could be introduced that would allow the framework to switch behaviour accordingly.
-However the actual type of the reference would then not be known at runtime (due to type erasure) meaning the framework would be unable to build and validate a transformer when the library is created.

-The most obvious solution is to implement a custom annotation to explicitly declare by-reference parameters and still have access to the actual reference type.

-The annotation is a simple _marker_ interface with no declared functionality:
+The most obvious solution is to use a custom annotation to explicitly declare by-reference parameters, the annotation is a simple _marker_ with no declared functionality:

 ```java
 @Retention(RetentionPolicy.RUNTIME)